The Most Comprehensive Private Firearms Training Resource Worldwide

 The training ladder begins with mastering basic handgun manipulations in a personal defense scenario.
 Then it adds shotgun and rifle to the personal defense skills inventory, followed by introducing individual tactics for defense in home and on the street.
 Next are team tactics necessary to defend a single location like a school, church, or business.
 The training ladder culminates with small unit tactics for the defense of a community; like a neighborhood, village, or small town.

 Building your own personal defense network begins by understanding that you stand at the center of your own network.
 You can start to envision your own network by taking an inventory of the roles you play everyday; as men (or women), spouses, parents, church members, PTA members, employees, or business owners and citizens of local communities.
-Each one of your roles is a potential node on your network.

 A fully developed private defense network integrates individuals, businesses, schools and churches, community-wide.